cncf/memorials/carolyn-van-slyck.md

 It is with profound sadness I say goodbye, Carolyn, but it has been a privilege to get to know you.
 Thank you, and we will all be missing you.

+## Usman Malik

+My heartfelt condolences on Carolyn's loss.
+She was a fantastic developer who made significant contributions to various projects, including Kubernetes, CNAB, and Porter.
+We say farewell to such a talented and dedicated individual with tremendous sadness.

+Carolyn's inventive and boundary-pushing work left an everlasting influence on the IT industry throughout her career.
+Her love of her work was contagious, and she was a great inspiration to many.

+As we reflect on Carolyn's life and accomplishments, let us remember her and the lasting impact she has had on the industry.
+For many years to come, her efforts will continue to impact and define the future of technology.

+I extend my heartfelt sympathies to Carolyn's family and loved ones during this terrible time.
+She will be greatly missed, but her contributions to the tech community will live on. ✨